Brazilian drug war: Police helicopter downed on Morro dos Macacos

+The Morro dos Macacos is one of the most violent favelas in Rio de Janeiro, the community was invaded by CV on 17 October 2009, while it was still under the control of ADA, who clashed with Comando Vermelho members to contend for territory, 5 gang members were killed in the clashes from 11 to 17 October.
+In order to stop the clashes between the two groups, about 150 assault troops of the Special Operations Department of the Polícia Militar were dispatched for security purposes.
+In an attempt to prevent the intervention of the police in the ongoing feud, criminals built makeshift barricades at several key points and subsequently set them on fire.

+On 17 October, in the morning, the rear propeller of a Fenix helicopter patrolling above the community was shot and severely damaged by drug traffickers of Amigos dos Amigos.
+According to some sources, the weapons used in the attack were a bazooka and several machine guns.
+The helicopter crashed, killing 2 soldiers on impact, with another soldier later dying of his wounds.
+This attack sparked widespread retaliations by police and militias against drug cartels and civilians in the region, with massacres occurring from 17 to 25 October 2009, resulting in at least 45 deaths.
+During these attacks, Brazilian authorities admitted to corruption and brutality among the police force, including the illegal release of two narcos perpetrated by some policemen; confirming also the existence of these armed militias who compete against drug traffickers and gangs for control of the drug market.

 Formation of the UPP

-The Unidade de Polícia Pacificadora (Pacifying Police Units) or UPP was a security program in Rio de Janeiro that aimed to reclaim favelas from criminal organizations, most of which are drug gangs such as CV, ADA, and TCP, through community policing.
+The Unidade de Polícia Pacificadora (Pacifying Police Units) or UPP was a security program in Rio de Janeiro that aimed to reclaim favelas from criminal organizations, such as CV, ADA, and TCP, through community policing.
 The strategy worked in two parts: deployment of the Military Police of Rio (PMERJ) into the favelas, and then increasing the amount of police officers who were meant to interact with the community through units, in hopes of creating a healthier relationship between favela residents and law enforcement than what existed in years prior.
-For decades, interactions with police in Rio de Janeiro were abrasive; violent interactions between drug gangs and the police led to civilian casualties, and numerous instances of abuses of power by the police led to a general distrust by favela residents.
-The creation of the UPP aimed to both restructure the police force and its interactions with civilians, while also deterring criminal activity leading up to the 2014 World Cup and 2016 Summer Olympics, an increased period of tourism.
+For decades, interactions with police in Rio de Janeiro were abrasive; violent conflicts between drug traffickers and the police led to widespread civilian casualties, and numerous instances of abuses of power by the police led to a general distrust by favela residents.
+The creation of the UPP aimed to both restructure the police force and its interactions with civilians, while also deterring criminal activity leading up to the 2014 World Cup and 2016 Summer Olympics.
 A secondary component of the UPP plan was the creation of UPP Social, which aimed to address the social welfare needs of the favelas by UPP units.
 This included improvements to sanitation, education, and healthcare, among other social issues.